SeldonIO/seldonio.github.com/deploying-steps.md

  * Matrix Factorization : An algorithm made popular due to its sucess in the Netflix competition.
 It tries to find a small set of latent user and item factors that explain the user-item interaction data.
 We use a wrapper around the [Apache Spark ALS](https://spark.apache.org/docs/latest/mllib-collaborative-filtering.html) implementation.
 Note, however, for this release we only provide implicit matrix factorization.

-Spark models can be run via the [Seldon CLI command model](seldon-cli.html#model)
+Spark modeling can be run via [```seldon-cli model```](seldon-cli.html#model)

 ## Python based models

 Models can also be built and packaged via our python library.
 At present we provide an wrapper for gensim document similarity models.
 An example using this is described [here](content-recommendation-example.html) which has an associated [Jupyter notebook](https://github.com/SeldonIO/seldon-server/blob/master/python/examples/doc_similarity_reuters.ipynb).
 The docsim class used is detailed [here](python/seldon.text.html#module-seldon.text.docsim).

 # Configure runtime recommendation scoring<a name="runtime"></a>

 Once a model is built the final step is to provide a runtime scorer for the model.
-This can be set via the Seldon CLI.
 You should choose an associated runtime scorer for your particular model as outlined, so for example if you built a Matrix Factorization model you should use an associated scorer, e.g. recentMfRecommender or mfRecommender.

+Runtime scoring can be set with [```seldon-cli rec_alg```](seldon-cli.html#rec_alg).

 ## Microservices